· ·

 Beat with dough hook and mix until combined.
 Continue to knead for 5 minutes.
 Place dough in a greased bowl and cover with plastic wrap coated with baking spray.
 Allow to rise for 60-90 minutes until double.

 If you opt to make this without the instant yeast, you’ll want to stretch and fold the dough to build the natural gluten in the dough.
-Do this every 30 minutes, then return to the greased bowl until it has risen double.
+Do this every 30 minutes, then return to the greased bowl until it has nearly doubled in size.

 Place in prepared pan and cover with plastic wrap coated with baking spray.
 Allow to rise until double, 60-90 minutes.
 Toward the end of the rising time, preheat oven to 350°F, allowing at least 30 minutes for the oven to warm.